 - salt and pepper, to taste at the end

 - In a large stainless steel or equivalent pot over medium heat, coat the bottom of the pot with olive oil.
 Season the meat with salt and pepper on both sides.
-Sear the meat on both sides.
+Sear the meat on all sides.
 Add the red pepper flakes (if desired) and the garlic to the oil once the meat is almost finished searing.